 Based on these three needs, you might need a selection of the following:

-In addition to the above, it is often suggested to add a few glow sticks to your bug out bag as well.
+In addition to the above, it is often suggested to add a few emergency light sticks to your bug out bag as well.
 Also, remember to add spare batteries for your equipment.

 Category 7: Information, Communication & Navigation (Documents)

 There is a range of equipment and supplies you can consider from an information, communication and navigation point of view.
 The type of equipment you need to add to your bug out bag depends largely on your overall survival strategy.

 It is likely that your cell phone will not work during some disaster situations.
 However, it is still suggested that you take your cell phone with you.
 Also remember to take a spare battery, power bank or charger for your phone.
 If you have included communication between yourself and other people in your network, you will need at least one or two two-way radios in your group.
 There are a number of points to consider when choosing a radio system, but this is outside the scope of this post.

 You also need to add a solar or crank powered AM/FM radio in your bag.
 This will allow you to stay informed if there are news or emergency broadcasts.
 Also include a small notepad, pen, and pencil in your bug out bag.
 It is also useful to include a wrist-watch in your bug out bag.